xuejianxianzun/PixivBatchDownloader/README-EN.md

+# Announcement

+This extension has been removed from the Chrome webstore.
+It can only be installed offline now.

 # Introduction:

 This is a browser extension for Chrome that lets you download images from Pixiv in bulk.
 Powerful and supports many page types.